NeuronAddict/pyic/README.md

 >>> rb = lambda payload : requests.get('http://127.0.0.1:8181/comment.php', params={'id': '1 AND {}'.format(payload), 'log': '1'})
 ```

-Now, we will create a loop, that will send our payload and show the result.
+Now, we can create a loop, that will send our payload and show the result.

 ```
 >>> loop(rb)